 In October 2017, the Company entered into a license agreement (the "Allergan License Agreement") with Vitae Pharmaceuticals, Inc., a subsidiary of Allergan ("Allergan"), under which Allergan granted the Company an exclusive, sublicensable, worldwide license to a portfolio of preclinical, orally available, small molecule inhibitors of the interaction of menin with Mixed Lineage Leukemia ("MLL") protein (the "Menin Assets").
-The Company made a nonrefundable upfront payment of \$5.0 million to Allergan in the fourth quarter of 2017.
-Additionally, subject to the achievement of certain milestone events, the Company may be required to pay Allergan up to \$99.0 million in one-time development and regulatory milestone payments over the term of the Allergan License Agreement.
+Subject to the achievement of certain milestone events, the Company may be required to pay Allergan up to \$99.0 million in one-time development and regulatory milestone payments over the term of the Allergan License Agreement.
 In the event that the Company or any of its affiliates or sublicensees commercializes the Menin Assets, the Company will also be obligated to pay Allergan low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70.0 million in potential one-time, sales-based milestone payments based on achievement of certain annual sales thresholds.
-Under certain circumstances, the Company may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with Allergan.
 The Company is solely responsible for the development and commercialization of the Menin Assets.
 Each party may terminate the Allergan License Agreement for the other party's uncured material breach or insolvency; and the Company may terminate the Allergan License Agreement at will at any time upon advance written notice to Allergan.
 Allergan may terminate the Allergan License Agreement if the Company or any of its affiliates or sublicensees institutes a legal challenge to the validity, enforceability, or patentability of the licensed patent rights.
 Unless terminated earlier in accordance with its terms, the Allergan License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of all regulatory exclusivity applicable to the product in such country; and (iii) 10 years from the date of the first commercial sale of the product in such country.

 As of the date of the Allergan License Agreement, the asset acquired had no alternative future use nor had it reached a stage of technological feasibility.
 As the processes or activities that were acquired along with the license do not constitute a "business," the transaction has been accounted for as an asset acquisition.
 In June 2019, the Company achieved certain development and regulatory milestones and recorded \$4.0 million as research and development expense.
-In February 2022, the Company achieved certain development and regulatory milestones and recorded \$2.0 million as research and development expense, which was paid in March 2022.
+In February 2022, the Company achieved certain development and regulatory milestones and recorded \$2.0 million as research and development expense.